-While reinsurance is used to manage insurance risk, this does not discharge the PCC's liability as primary insurer.
-If a reinsurer fails to pay a claim for any reason, the PCC remains liable for the payment to the policyholder.
-The creditworthiness of reinsurers is considered by the directors on an ongoing basis by reviewing their financial strength within the terms of their credit ratings.
+While reinsurance is used to manage insurance risk, this does not discharge the Group's liability as primary insurer.
+If a reinsurer fails to pay a claim for any reason, the Group remains liable for the payment to the policyholder.
+The creditworthiness of reinsurers is considered by the directors on an ongoing basis by reviewing their financial strength within the terms of their credit ratings as stated in Note 3.1.1 (b).

-Atlas Group is also exposed to credit risk for its investments and its cash at bank.
+The Group is also exposed to credit risk for its investments and its cash at bank.
 The Group's cash is placed with quality financial institutions.
-Credit risk in respect of investments is not considered by the directors to be significant in view of the credit standing of the issuers.
+Credit risk in respect of concentration of investments is not considered by the directors to be significant in view of the credit standing of the issuers.

-The Investment Committee takes account of the credit risk inherent in the PCC's investment portfolio by adopting similar cautious practices in identifying investment opportunities and monitoring portfolio performance.
-There are certain instances whereby the committee may opt for placing these funds in B-rated and unrated securities only once the circumstances of such an opportunity are fully assessed and are beneficial to the performance of the investment portfolio.
-These circumstances will only be considered once they fall within the Group's risk appetite and within the investment policy board approved risk parameters.
+The Investment Committee takes account of the credit risk inherent in the Group's investment portfolio by adopting similar cautious practices in identifying investment opportunities and monitoring portfolio performance.
+The investment instruments acquired are highly rated by the internationally-renowned credit rating agencies like Moody's and Standard and Poor's.
+The policy adopted by the investment committee is that of directing most of the funds available for investment to A-rated securities and deposits.
+There are certain instances whereby the committee may opt for placing these funds in B-rated securities only once the circumstances of such an opportunity are fully assessed and are beneficial to the performance of the investment portfolio.